btamayo/take-note/README.md

 # take-note

-Client-side app for note-taking.
+Coding exercise: Build a client-side only note-taking app that allows a user to add, edit, delete, and view notes.
+Store on localstorage.
 Built on Angular.js

 ## Using the app: